2021 Facebook leak: 2020 U.S. elections and January 6 U.S. Capitol attack

 The New York Times pointed to internal discussions where employees raised concerns that Facebook was spreading content about the QAnon conspiracy theory more than a year before the 2020 United States elections.
 After the election, a data scientist mentioned in an internal note that 10 percent of all U.S. views of political content were of posts alleging that the election was fraudulent.
 Among the ten anonymous whistleblower complaints Whistleblower Aid filed with the SEC on behalf of Haugen, one complaint alleged that Facebook misled the company's investors and the general public about its role in perpetuating misinformation related to the 2020 elections and political extremism that caused the January 6 United States Capitol attack.
 Haugen was employed at Facebook from June 2019 until May 2021, starting within the company's Civic Integrity Team that was focused on investigating and addressing worldwide elections issues on the platform, as well as how the platform could be used to spread political disinformation and misinformation, to incite violence, and be abused by malicious governments until the company dissolved the team in December 2020.

 In the weeks after the 2020 U.S. presidential election, Facebook began rolling back many content policy enforcement measures it had in place during the election despite internal company tracking data showing a rise in policy-violating content on the platform, while Donald Trump's Facebook account had been whitelisted in the company's XCheck program.
 Another of the whistleblower complaints Haugen filed with the SEC alleged that the company misled investors and the general public about enforcement of its terms of service due to such whitelisting under the XCheck program.
-Haugen was interviewed by videoconference by the U.S. House Select Committee on the January 6 Attack in November 2021 about her tenure at Facebook, the company documents she provided to Congress, the company's corporate structure, and her testimony before Congress the previous month, but none of the information she provided to the Committee was included in its final report.
+Haugen was interviewed by videoconference by the January 6th Committee in November 2021 about her tenure at Facebook, the company documents she provided to Congress, the company's corporate structure, and her testimony before Congress the previous month, but none of the information she provided to the Committee was included in its final report.

 Instagram's effects on teenagers

 The Files show that Facebook (now Meta) had been conducting internal research of how Instagram affects young users since 2018.
 While the findings point to Instagram being harmful to a large portion of young users, teenage girls were among the most harmed.
 Researchers within the company reported that "we make body issues worse for one in three teenage girls".
-Furthermore, internal research revealed that teen boys were also affected by negative social comparison, citing 14% of boys in the US in 2019.
+Furthermore, internal research revealed that teen boys were also affected by negative social comparison, citing 14% of boys in the U.S. in 2019.
 Instagram was concluded to contribute to problems more specific to its app use, such as social comparison among teens.
 Facebook published some of its internal research on September 29, 2021, saying these reports mischaracterized the purpose and results of its research.